kennytm/cargo-kcov/README.md

     -V, --version                  Prints version information

 ARGS:
     <KCOV-ARGS>...
 Further arguments passed to kcov.
-If empty, the default arguments `--verify --exclude
+If empty, the default arguments `--verify --exclude-
-                      -pattern=$CARGO_HOME` will be passed to kcov.
+                      pattern=$CARGO_HOME` will be passed to kcov.
 ```